FIFA Football 2004

 FIFA Football 2004, also known as FIFA Soccer 2004 in North America, is a football simulation video game developed by EA Canada and published by Electronic Arts.
 It was released in October 2003 with the tagline "Create Brilliance".

 FIFA Football 2004 is the eleventh game in the FIFA series and the eighth to be in 3D.

-The Japanese version of FIFA Football 2004, called FIFA Total Football, was released in March 2004.

 The game is an EA Sports Bio game, and is compatible with other EA Sports games like Madden NFL 2004 and NBA Live 2004.

 Gameplay

 While not adding much to the engine used in FIFA Football 2003, the biggest new inclusions were secondary divisions, which allow the player to take lower ranked teams to promotion attempts.
 Gameplay has a new feature dubbed "Off the ball", which allows the control of two players at the same time for greater tactical play.
 Another key feature was Football Fusion, which allows owners of both FIFA 2004 and Total Club Manager 2004 to play games from the management sim in FIFA.
 The title sequence was filmed in St James' Park, home of Newcastle United, with the opening song being Kings of Leon's European hit "Red Morning Light".